Skip to main content

 The data, last quarter (illustrative — production data lands in the next Safety Report)

-The numbers below are from the v1 sandbox period.
+The numbers below are from the initial sandbox period.
 Production data appears in the next quarterly Safety Report.

 DecisionCount%